-Borrow (201,203,204)

-SHRINKAGE AND SWELL (201,203,204)

-borrow excavation must be used.
+BorrowSHRINKAGE AND SWELL (201,203,204)(201,203,204)If acceptable cut material is exhausted before the fills are completed, material from borrow excavation must be used.
 This material is usually obtained from pits opened for this purpose.
 Preliminary cross sections must be taken.
 The Contractor must notify the CPE at least 30 days in advance of anticipated use of borrow material so that the site can be sampled, tested, approved, cleared, and cross-sectioned before any material is used.
 Once the borrow site is used, material from it may be used only for the purpose originally intended, and none may be removed for other purposes until after final cross sections have been taken.
 If two or more classifications of material such as borrow, select borrow, or gravel base course are to be obtained from the same site, they must be removed consecutively.
 Cross sections of the site must be taken before and after each type is removed so that proper measurement and payment can be made.